MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/configure/install-and-configure-distribution-points.md

 This feature lets you reassign a distribution point to another primary site without redistributing the content.
 The target and destination sites can be either a primary or secondary site.<!-- SCCMDocs #1677, MEMDocs #1356--> This action updates the site system assignment while persisting all of the content on the server.
 If you need to reassign multiple distribution points, first do this action on a single distribution point.
 Then continue with other servers one at a time.

 > [!IMPORTANT]
 > The target server can only host the distribution point role.
-If the site system server hosts another Configuration Manager server role, such as the state migration point, you cannot reassign the distribution point.
-You cannot reassign a cloud distribution point.
+If the site system server hosts another Configuration Manager server role, such as the state migration point, you can't reassign the distribution point.
+You can't reassign a cloud management gateway.

 Before reassigning a distribution point, add the computer account of the destination site server to the local Administrator group on the target distribution point server.